ow-mods/ow-mod-template/CONTRIBUTING.md

 - `$gameLibsVersion$`: The current game libs version
 - `usesNH`: Whether the user wants to add New Horizons to the project

+### templates/OuterWildsModTemplate/parent-stuff

+This contains stuff that needs to be copied to the root of the project (i.e. `.github`, `.gitignore`)

 ### templates/OuterWildsModTemplate/nh-stuff

 Everything in this folder is only copied if `usesNH` is true.